 we regularly browse the thousands of pictures, videos and posts added and shared by our friends and strangers, and how does that impact our financial routines and habits?

-spending habits, discovered that nearly 90% of millennial respondents admitted that social media creates a tendency to compare their own wealth or lifestyle to others.
-Fifty-five percent of people stated that they experience fear of missing out (FOMO).
-They
+impact on American spending habits, discovered that nearly 90% of millennial respondents admitted that social media creates a tendency to compare their own wealth or lifestyle to others.
+Fifty-five percent of people stated that they experience fear of missing

 As a result of all this, in an attempt to keep up with their peers, more people are spending excessive money on unplanned expenses.
 In many cases, this results in people living off of loans and declaring bankruptcy.
 A famous quote by the actor Will Rogers